ltac/LTMF/README.md

 ## INSTALLATION ##

-To begin using the Software, move the LTMF.Altis folder into one of the following directories:
+To begin using the Software, move the LTMF.VR folder into one of the following directories:

 * \My Documents\Arma 3\MPMissions\
 * \My Documents\Arma 3 Other Profiles\YourPlayerName\MPMissions\